 - Be reliable, dependable and report for work on a consistent basis.

-- Work involves supervisory tasks with considerable independent judgment, analysis and
+- Work involves supervisory tasks with considerable independent judgment, analysis and evaluation.

 - Required to work various shifts, be flexible in hours of attendance including weekends and may be called to duty anytime as emergency response to critical incidents involving the Center or its staff.